JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/compatibility.md

     (ImageInspector) pkg> add Colors
     ```

-    Now we can check which version of Colors package was installed using the `status` command in the package manager REPL
+    Now we can check which version of Colors package was installed using the `status` command in the Pkg REPL

     ```julia
     Project ImageInspector v0.1.0